snowleopard/graph-families/real/processors/README.md

 This directory contains benchmarks for the following processors: [ARM Cortex M0+](https://en.wikipedia.org/wiki/ARM_Cortex-M#Cortex-M0.2B), [Intel 8051](https://en.wikipedia.org/wiki/Intel_MCS-51), and [Texas Instruments MSP430](https://en.wikipedia.org/wiki/TI_MSP430).

+## Comparison of algorithms for findning compact graph families
 The following table compares several algorithms for deriving compact representations of graph families applied to these benchmarks.
 If you add a new benchmark, please modify the table accordingly.

-## Comparison of algorithms for findning compact graph families
 Model _size_ is the number of graphs in a graph family, _area_ of hardware instruction decoder is given in μm^2 (with corresponding opcode length in brackets), _runtimes_ are given in seconds.
+Best area results are highlighted in bold.

 <table>
   <tr>